Chart Color Schemes

 The latest Census data sees Eyre Peninsula placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Eyre Peninsula's cultural diversity was found to be below average, with 93.0% of its population being citizens, 93.4% born in Australia, and 98.1% speaking English only at home.
-Christianity is the main religion in Eyre Peninsula, comprising 48.5% of people, compared to 43.7% across Rest of SA.
+Christianity is the predominant religion in Eyre Peninsula, comprising 48.5%, compared to 43.7% across the rest of South Australia.
 The top three ancestry groups are Australian (34.8%), English (33.5%), and Scottish (7.9%).

 Frequently Asked Questions - Diversity